NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Divine Intercessions/Gorum - Minor Boon.md

-**Minor Boon** Gorum grants you a weapon whenever you need one.
+Gorum grants you a weapon whenever you need one.

 You can use an Interact action to draw a 0-level non-magical iron weapon, even if you have no weapons on your person.
 Such a weapon lasts only as long as you continue using it to attack, and it can't be sold, given away, melted for scrap iron, or the like.

 *Source: Pathfinder Lost Omens: Gods & Magic*
 *OGL*